-The Board held a total of one meeting during the fiscal year ended December 31, 2021.
-During the fiscal year ended December 31, 2021, no incumbent director attended fewer than 75% of the aggregate of all meetings of the Board held during the period in which he or she served as a director and the total number of meetings held by the committee on which he or she served during the period.
+The Board held a total of four (4) meetings during the fiscal year ended December 31, 2022.
+During the fiscal year ended December 31, 2022, no incumbent director attended fewer than 75% of the aggregate of all meetings of the Board held during the period in which he or she served as a director and the total number of meetings held by the committee on which he or she served during the period.
 Members of our Board are invited and encouraged to attend each annual meeting of stockholders.